RECOVERING THE COSTS OF ENGINEERING AND SUPERINTENDENCE SERVICES FOR PUBLIC SEWER IMPROVEMENT PROJECTS DURING THE CONSTRUCTION PHASE

 3. Final Charges

 a.
-Prior to the issuance of the certificate of completion, the Chief Engineer shall calculate final engineering and superintendence charges based on Bureau records of staff time, materials and supplies, services, equipment and other Bureau assets expended on behalf of the public sewer improvement project, administrative and other costs, and overhead.
+Prior to the issuance of the certificate of completion, the Chief Engineer will calculate final engineering and superintendence charges based on Bureau records of staff time, materials and supplies, services, equipment and other Bureau assets expended on behalf of the public sewer improvement project, administrative and other costs, and overhead.

-Ordinance No. 179274 passed by Council May 25, 2005 and effective June 24, 2005.
+Ordinance No. 179274, passed by City Council May 25, 2005 and effective June 24, 2005.

 Amended by Ordinance No. 187486, passed by City Council December 9, 2015 and effective January 8, 2016.